jpmorris33/syntheyes3/README.md

 V2.99 - Initial PUT, not yet at feature parity with SynthEyes2 (Pi build working, serial link WIP so you only get one eye anyway)

 # TODO for initial 3.00 release
-* !!!
-Update SD Card image to have libgif or it won't work
 * Serial comms between the two Pi Zeroes
 * ACK light on Receiver (with customisable GPIO pin and duration)
 * Port all Xerian artwork from V2 to GIF files